Lysxia/bluefin-algae/README.md

 ### Comparison with Bluefin effects

 The Bluefin effect system provides a well-scoped [handle pattern][handle].
+Unlike algebraic effects with which other computational effects can be user-defined, Bluefin provides a collection of built-in effects (state, exceptions, coroutines).

 Without delimited continuations, only tail-resumptive algebraic effect handlers are expressible in Bluefin.
 Those are effect handlers restricted to the following form, which is equivalent to type `forall r. f r -> Eff ss r`.